FranciscoVasconcelos/sciblog/_posts/2025-10-11-welcome-to-jekyll.markdown

 {% endgridequations %}

 This is some text with {% sidenote "some side note" %} This is the text of the side note.
 With an equation $E=mc^2$ {% endsidenote %}

+This is some textThis is some textThis is some textThis is some textThis is some textThis is some textThis is some textThis is some textThis is some text
+This is some text with {% sidenote "some side note" %} This is the text of the side note.
+With an equation $E=mc^2$ {% endsidenote %}